icpmoles/ASB/docs/CrossCoupling.typ

  $ mm^(-1)("rest") = mat(      0.0978 ,  -0.0000 ;
    -0.0000  ,  0.0978) $

-Which means that when applying $ 1 N m$ on the 1st active load axle we'll end up with $ 0.0978 "rad"/s^2$ on the first active link and a negligible acceleration on the second load axle. *Great!*
+Which means that when applying $ 1 N m$ on the 1st active load shaft we'll end up with $ 0.0978 "rad"/s^2$ on the first active link and a negligible acceleration on the second load shaft. *Great!*

 Be aware that symbolically inverting $mm$ is useless because we can just invert the matrix after the evaluation.